henrifrancois/henrifrancois.github.io/content/about.md

 # NOTE

-If you'd like to know more about me, [take a look at my résumé](https://docs.google.com/document/d/1MUBD78INxSOYQp2wOeXG8UVmX2_37u94CGDoQMtT-8I/edit?usp=sharing)
+If you'd like to know more about me, [take a look at my résumé](https://docs.google.com/document/d/1MUBD78INxSOYQp2wOeXG8UVmX2_37u94CGDoQMtT-8I/edit?usp=sharing) [NOT UP TO DATE].